cloudfoundry/cf-k8s-networking/test/scale/README.md

 is mapped until when that route is reachable.
 The test asserts that this latency is under 10 seconds for 95% of the `map-route` requests.

-_Note_: This test currently does not pass using the cfroutesync component of cf-k8s-networking.

 ### CI
 Currently we run scale tests as defined in the [scaling pipeline](../scaling.yml).